Experienced Mesa Divorce Lawyer

 In Arizona, a divorce is known as “dissolution of marriage,” and it is a court process designed to end a marriage legally.
 Besides terminating the union, an Arizona court has the authority to divide certain debts and property of the spouses.
 In some instances, one spouse may be required to pay spousal maintenance (formerly alimony/spousal support) to the other.
 The court may also decide on issues such as custody, child support, and parenting time if children are involved.

 In Arizona, you can only file for divorce if you or your spouse has been a resident of the state or stationed there as a member of the armed forces for at least 90 days prior to the date of filing.

-Grounds for Divorce
+What Are Grounds for Divorce in Arizona?

-However, Arizona is one of the few states that recognize “Covenant Marriage” as a higher form of marriage.
+However, Arizona is one of the few states that recognize “covenant marriage” as a higher form of marriage.

-- The Respondent (the other party) has committed adultery.
+- The other party has committed adultery.

 - The spouses have been living apart for at least two years prior to the filing.